DhyeyMavani2003/logflowai/docs/source/index.rst

 Welcome to LogFlowAI's Documentation!
 =======================================

-LogFlowAI is a real-time log analysis and monitoring platform.
-It ingests, filters, and visualizes log data to help teams diagnose issues and monitor system performance efficiently.
+LogFlowAI is an enterprise-grade platform for real-time log analysis and monitoring, designed to handle massive log volumes across distributed systems.
+Our platform empowers engineering teams with advanced tools for log ingestion, intelligent analysis, and interactive visualizations to maintain optimal system performance and quickly diagnose issues.

 Overview
 ========

-LogFlowAI provides:
-- **Real-time Log Ingestion:** Import and process log data from CSV files and other sources.
-- **Advanced Filtering:** Search logs by query, level, service, or date range.
-- **Dashboard Visualizations:** See aggregated metrics such as logs per hour and unique service statistics.
-- **Extensible API:** Easily extend and integrate log analysis with your existing systems.
+- **Real-time Log Ingestion:** Stream and process logs from diverse sources including CSV files, syslog streams, JSON endpoints, and Kubernetes logs.
+Support both batch processing for historical data and real-time streaming with sub-second latency.
+Automatically handle data validation, field extraction, and timestamp normalization across multiple timezones.
+- **Advanced Filtering:** Power through millions of log entries with our sophisticated search capabilities.
+Combine full-text search, regex patterns, and field-specific filters to pinpoint exactly what you need.
+Features include fuzzy matching, saved searches, query templates, and support for complex boolean operations across log level, service name, timestamp, and custom fields.
+- **Dashboard Visualizations:** Transform raw logs into actionable insights with our interactive dashboards.
+Track key metrics like error rates and service health in real-time, visualize log patterns with heat maps and time-series graphs, and create custom views for different teams.
+All visualizations support drill-down capabilities and export options for deeper analysis.
+- **Extensible API:** Seamlessly integrate LogFlowAI into your existing infrastructure through our comprehensive RESTful API.
+Ingest logs programmatically, trigger automated analyses, and export metrics to external systems.
+The API includes robust authentication, rate limiting, detailed documentation, and support for custom plugins to extend functionality.

 Getting Started
 ===============